top of page

 GET ON THE LIST

 In order to avoid the potential that monetary gains might have on my recommendation of books, websites and videos, I have not established financial affiliations with any individuals, organizations or businesses.
 If you find my site helpful for yourself and/or others, and would like to to support me in producing more content, please consider becoming an Owning Cancer Advocate.
-Because I do not qualify as a NFP, donations are not considered tax deductible.
-The following link will take you to a PayPal portal where you may make contributions to the Owning Cancer Advocates Pool.
-Thank You!
+Because I do not qualify as a NFP, donations will not be considered tax deductible.
+The following link to a PayPal portal HAS NOT YET BEEN SET UP.
+In advance: Thank You!

 DISCLAIMER: I am not a doctor.
 My suggestions, while based whenever possible on scientific studies, are sometimes anecdotal and are meant for general informational purposes only and do not constitute the practice of medicine, nursing or other professional health care services, including the giving of medical advice.
 The use of this information and the materials linked to this site are at the user's own risk.
 The content on this site is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Users should not disregard or delay in obtaining medical advice for any medical condition they have and they should seek the assistance of their health care professionals for any such conditions.

-© 2021 by Owning Cancer.
-Proudly created with Wix.com
+© 2025 by Owning Cancer.
+All text created without the asistance of AI.
+Proudly produced with Wix.com

 bottom of page